lazarljubenovic/content/files/en-us/web/api/canvasrenderingcontext2d/fontvariantcaps/index.md

 The font alternative capitalization value, which is one of:

 - `normal` (default)
-  - : Deactivates of the use of alternate glyphs.
+  - : Deactivates the use of alternate glyphs.
 - `small-caps`
   - : Enables display of small capitals (OpenType feature: `smcp`).
     Small-caps glyphs typically use the form of uppercase letters but are reduced to the size of lowercase letters.